What qualifications do I need to apply for teacher training in the UK?

 What happens at the end of my training course?

 If you have met all of the Teachers’ Standards at an appropriate level, you will be awarded QTS (Qualified Teacher Status).
 This is provisional until you have completed your NQT Induction Period.
 If you have completed a PGDipEd or PGCE course, you will apply for jobs that are advertised as suitable for an NQT in a school able to support you through your Induction Period.
-If you have followed the School Direct route into teaching with Woodrush TSA, the school that you have trained in might be able to offer you a position either in their school or in another school that is part of the Woodrush TSA.
+If you have followed the Regional Hub route into teaching with Woodrush TC, the school that you have trained in might be able to offer you a position either in their school or in another school that is part of the Woodrush TC.

-How do I apply for a School Direct position at Woodrush TSA?
+How do I apply for a teacher training position at Woodrush TSA?